mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 As we've seen, `map` is really good at transforming data.

 * Create an array called `simplifiedPhotographs` that takes `photographs` and transforms each one into an object with only two properties: `caption` and `url`.
-* Create an array called `photographElements` that takes `photographs` and transforms each one into a DOM element.
+* Create an array called `simplifiedPhotographs` that takes `photographs` and transforms each one into a DOM element.

 Tests have been provided in `demos/02-map` to help guide your progress and let you know if you've gotten it right.